skevy/babel-preset-react-native-stage-0/README.md

 }
 ```

-### Troubleshooting
+## Troubleshooting

-Q: I added `stage-0` to my "presets" list, and now everything is broken!
+**Q**: I added `stage-0` to my "presets" list, and now everything is broken!

-A: Don't do that!
+**A**: Don't do that!
 This preset supersedes the need for including the stage-0 preset, and works properly with React Native.

+---

-Q: I changed my .babelrc to the above, but I'm still getting strange Babel errors!
+**Q**: I changed my .babelrc to the above, but I'm still getting strange Babel errors!

-A: Have you cleared your packager cache?
+**A**: Have you cleared your packager cache?
 Run the following:

 ```bash
 watchman watch-del-all